-In May 2017, Akamai completed its first investment in an 80 MW wind farm project, near Dallas, Texas, targeted to go online in December 2018.
-Renewable energy procured through a 20-year virtual power purchase agreement is expected to cover 100% of Akamai’s Texas data center load, and approximately 10% of its global network load.
+In May 2017, Akamai completed its first investment in an 80 MW wind farm project, near Dallas, Texas, targeted to go online in November 2018.
+Renewable energy procured through a 20-year virtual power purchase agreement is expected to cover 100% of Akamai’s Texas data center load, and approximately 6% of our global network load.
 You can learn more about this project here.

-Documentation and volume by weight of processed electronic assets is provided by Akamai’s asset management vendors.
+Note: Documentation and volume by weight of processed electronic assets is provided by Akamai’s asset management vendors.
 Percentage values below 100% are due to a lack of non-U.S. based e-Stewards certified processing facilities.
-When economical, Akamai ships equipment back to the U.S. for e-Stewards processing.
+All processing facilities are ISO 14001 certified.

 Akamai uses the Greenhouse Gas Protocol Corporate Accounting and Reporting Standard to estimate our Scope 1, Scope 2 and Scope 3 emissions.
 The method used to estimate the electricity consumption associated with Akamai’s globally distributed network servers and third-party data center infrastructure operations is detail here.